karver @anthonykava

 I am happy to correspond online and love speaking with students, teachers, cops, criminialists, prosecutors, fellow nerds, and others in the public sector, at non-profits, or truly working to serve the common good.

-Please drop me a line.
+Drop me a line.
 For speaking requests click here.